 Did they provide hairstyling and makeup?
 Nope, we were on our own for that!

 When and where will the show be on?
 The premiere on January 8, 2019 could only be seen on HGTV in the US.
 I have no idea when it will be shown in Slovenia, but someone who appeared in another episode said it wasn’t shown on the Travel Channel here until two years later.
 HGTV also has episodes on their website and an app for mobile devices, but they are blocked in Europe.
 Bootleg episodes sometimes appear on You Tube.

 Is Your Family Really That Crazy?
 There’s a lot of conflict in our family, for sure, but also a lot of love.
 We also give Andrew his personal space a lot more than you might think from watching the show; it was his place and we just chipped in for the rent instead of paying hotel prices when we visit.

 Terry’s Travel Tips: The crew stayed at the historic Grand Hotel Union, a good choice in the central pedestrian zone if you’re planning to visit Ljubljana.
 Click here to book your reservation.
 And if you book on AirBNB you might get to stay in one of the places we didn’t pick.
-Click here to make your first reservation on AirBnb with a 30 euro discount!
+Click here to make your first reservation on AirBnb with a discount!
 To explore the rest of Slovenia, it’s easy to rent a car at Ljubljana’s airport or train station, but you’ll save money by booking in advance with Auto Europe.
 Don’t forget to compare the deals on CheapOAir to the airline websites when booking your next flight.

 Shameless plug: The motivation for this house hunt was our son’s decision to settle down in Slovenia to pursue his career as a writer.
 Check out his books here and thanks in advance for leaving a kind review on Amazon or Goodreads.